 Your temporomandibular joint is a hinge connecting your jaw to the temporal bones of your skull—these are located in from your ears.
 This joint allows you to move your jaw so you can eat and talk as well as yawn.
 Medical problems with your jaw and the facial muscles which control your jaw are known as temporomandibular disorders (TMD) – sometimes confused as TMJ.

-Dentists do not know as yet what causes TMD.
+The causes of TMD are often complex and multi-factorial.
 But symptoms tend to arise after injury to your jaw, joint or the muscles of your head and neck; injuries consistent with a heavy blow or whiplash.
 Other causes include:

 - Stress—this can cause a tightening of the facial and jaw muscles

 - Grinding or clenching your teeth—this puts a lot of pressure on the jaw joint